Skip to content

 Target group: Doctoral researchers (graduate students and postdocs are also welcome)

-Venue: The first day of workshops and lectures (7 June) will take place in an out-of-town location (transport will be provided for all registered participants).
+Venue: The first day of workshops and lectures (7 June) will take place at Jääaja Keskus at Lake Saadjärv (transport will be provided for all registered participants both from Tallinn and from Tartu).
 The remaining days (8–10 June) will be held in Tartu and are fully integrated into the main conference programme.

-Registration and participation fees: Participation in the PhD School is free of charge for the members of the EIT Urban Mobility Doctoral Training Network and the Estonian Doctoral School.
+Registration and participation fees: Participation in the PhD School is free of charge for the members of the EIT Urban Mobility Doctoral Training Network and the Estonian Doctoral School, considering they have received a PhD School participation acceptance letter from the organisers.
 For other participants, the participation fees are indicated here.

 PhD School programme overview